-Elizabeth Wulf joins the Wesleyan women’s ice hockey program for the 2018-19 season after graduating from Middlebury College in May 2018 with a Bachelor of Arts degree in Neuroscience.
+Elizabeth Wulf enters her second season as the Wesleyan women's ice hockey assistant coach in 2019-20.
+She helped guide the team to the NESCAC Quarterfinals last year, while also coaching the team's first All-American, goaltender Allegra Grant.
+Wulf graduated from Middlebury College in May 2018 with a Bachelor of Arts degree in Neuroscience.

 Wulf was a four-year member of the women’s ice hockey team at Middlebury and helped lead her team to three-consecutive NESCAC titles in 2016, 2017, and 2018.
 Her team also qualified for the NCAA Quarterfinals all four years, including a trip to the Final Four in 2016.